deetle/week4CleaningData/README.md

 		Giving you a total of 81 columns
 	8. Replace Activity numbers with descriptive Activity names
        For example, a 1 in the active column becomes WALKING
+4. Merge the test data and train data tables
 8. Write the resulting table to file

 ##Code Book